Home

 Bilhah

-The Substitute Child-Bearer
+Rachel's Substitute Child-Bearer

 (Bible Study Online Article Covers : Genesis 30:1-8)

-In the last article we read about the emotional hardships that Leah was enduring, behind the unfair treatment of Jacob.
-We were reminded that Jacob did not love Leah, and these feelings were shown in his treatment of her.
+In the last article, we'd read about the emotional hardships, that Leah was enduring, behind Jacob's (her husband) unfair treatment of her.
+We were reminded of the fact -- that Jacob did not love Leah, nor did he want to marry her.
+Now we find, that the true feelings that he has for her -- were beginning to show, when it came to his overall treatment of her:

 Bible Study Online

-Jacob, Give Me Children!
+Rachel Tells Jacob -- Give Me Children!

 Bible Study Online